-Winston-Salem First-Timer’s Guide: 11 Things to Do
+A First-Timer’s Guide to Winston-Salem: 11 Things to Do

+There’s no shortage of ways to spend your time in Winston-Salem.
+But if it’s your first visit, consider this your starting point.
 These 11 experiences highlight the city’s essential spots, from historic landmarks to outdoor escapes and local favorites.
 Best of all, nearly all are available year-round and can be easily worked into a weekend itinerary.

 You don’t need to check off every stop to get a feel for the city, just a few will give you a sense of what makes Winston-Salem special—and a reason to come back for more.

-Step Back in Time at Old Salem
+1. Step Back in Time at Old Salem

 Today, the nearly 100-acre historic district is free to explore at your own pace, with cobblestone streets, heirloom gardens, and more than 100 restored structures.
 For a deeper dive, purchase a ticket to enter interpreted buildings like the Single Brothers House and Salem Tavern, where daily life unfolds through demonstrations and storytelling.